Importance sampling the union of rare events with an application to power systems analysis: Introduction

 It is common to use a simplified linear direct current (DC) model of the electrical grid, because the equations describing alternating current (AC) are significantly more difficult to work with, and some authors (e.g., \cite{van2014dc}) find that there is little to be gained from the complexity of an AC model.
 This DC model is presented in \cite{sauer1984active} and \cite{stott2009dc}.
 It is also common to model the randomness in the grid as Gaussian, especially over short time horizons.

 We make both of these simplifications: linearity and Gaussianity.
 The probability we consider can then be written

 Section~\ref{sec:gaussian} introduces more notation for problem~\eqref{eq:asgaussian} and develops the ALOE sampler as an especially convenient version of mixture importance sampling.
-In this setting we can compute the union bound $\bar\mu=\sum_{j=1}^J\Pr(H_j)\ge\mu$.
-Theorem~\ref{thm:muvar} proves that the ALOE estimate $\hat\mu$ has variance at most $\mu(\bar\mu-\mu)/n$ when $n$ IID samples are used.
+In this setting we can compute the union bound $\bar\mu=\sum_{j=1}^J\Pr(H_j)\ge\mu.$ Theorem~\ref{thm:muvar} proves that the ALOE estimate $\hat\mu$ has variance at most $\mu(\bar\mu-\mu)/n$ when $n$ IID samples are used.
 This can be much smaller than $\mu(1-\mu)/n$ which arises from sampling the nominal distribution of $\bsx$.
 Section~\ref{sec:isamp} discusses some further sampling properties of our estimator that hold without the Gaussian assumption.
-When there are $J$ events, the variance of $\hat\mu$ is at most $(J+1/J-2)\mu^2/(4n)$ when the system is sampled $n$ times.
+When there are $J$ events, the variance of $\hat\mu$ is at most $(J+J^{-1}-2)\mu^2/(4n)$ when the system is sampled $n$ times.
 Section~\ref{sec:comparison} compares ALOE to a state of the art code {\tt mvtnorm} \citep{mvtnorm} for estimating the probability that a multivariate Gaussian of up to $1000$ variables with arbitrary covariance belongs to a given hyperrectangle.
 ALOE is simpler and extends to higher dimensions.
 When we studied rare event cases, ALOE was more accurate.
 In our examples that are not rare events, {\tt mvtnorm} was more accurate.
+We also make a comparison to a directional sampling method studied recently by \cite{ahn:kim:2018}.
+That method is far better than ALOE on our low dimensional test problems but very seriously underestimates the rare event probability on our high dimensional test problems.
 Section~\ref{sec:power} describes the power system application.
 Section~\ref{sec:discussion} contains some discussions.
 The appendix proves Theorem~\ref{thm:muvar} for any set of $J$ events, not just those given by a Gaussian distribution.
 The theorem applies so long as we can sample conditionally on any one event $H_j$ and then determine which other events $H_\ell$ also occur.
 We finish this section with some comments and some references.

 One common way for rare event sampling to be inaccurate is that we might fail to obtain any points where the rare event happens.
 That leads to a severe under-estimation of the rare event probability.
 In ALOE, the corresponding problem is the failure to sample any points where two or more of the rare constituent events occur.
 In that case ALOE will return the union bound as the estimated rare event probability instead of zero.
 That is also a setting where the union bound is likely to be a good approximation.
 So ALOE is robust against severe underestimates of the rare event probability.
 The second common problem for rare event sampling is an extreme value of the likelihood ratio weighting applied to the observations.
 In ALOE, the largest possible weight is only $J$ times as large as the smallest one.